SarahBourgeois/CurrencyExchange/README.md

  - Add this in the command line as following
  - Add this in the console UI when the program is running and ask you to add.

 You can clone this project and launch it
-(no release available yet)
+You can also download the release folder.

 ## Versions